cbyeung/cbyeung.github.io/_posts/2017-05-29-a-brief-history-of-acoustics.md

 UAT (ultrasound-accelerated thrombolysis) works via the combined effects of thermal and mechanical action.

 ## Acoustics
 Sound waves are mechanical compression waves.
-These require a medium unlike light waves.
+Unlike electromagnetic waves, these require a medium.
 A suitable medium possesses the following properties:
   - mass: provides inertia that carries displaced particles past their equilibrium point
   - stiffness
   - restoring force